 For a Loxone Smart Home to detect a burglar in a timely manner, information such as movement, window status, broken glass, and vibration must be reliably recorded.
 For this purpose, we offer a range of products specially developed for this area, which should not be missing in any Loxone Smart Home.

 Secure access in a Loxone Smart Home

 The access system in a Loxone Smart Homes should be as easy to handle as possible and still offer maximum security when occupants are away from home.
 We recommend a door lock motor that automatically locks the front door when closing in conjunction with a personalised access system, eg the NFC Code Touch.
 With the NFC Code Touch, the front door can be unlocked via NFC Key Fob or access code and at the same time the alarm system deactivated.
 So your customer does not have to explicitly think about deactivating the alarm system, but does both steps in one.

 Suitable software components:

 The alarm system module can be used to implement extensive alarm functions.
-When an intruder approaches the Real Smart Home and one of the alarm sensors is triggered, the alarm is triggered in several stages.
-The Real Smart Home immediately generates maximum attention to deter the intruder and informs occupants immediately.
+When an intruder approaches a Loxone Smart Home and one of the alarm sensors are triggered, the alarm is triggered in several stages.
+The home immediately generates maximum attention to deter the intruder and informs occupants immediately.
 The following blocks are available in Loxone Config to create an alarm function:

 In order to be reliably informed of a burglary, we recommend using the Caller Service